ZedDeeCee/ZedDeeCee.github.io/z01about.md

 ![Zed's adult pic](/content/images/AuthorPic.jpg "What happened?"){:height="auto" width="25%" style="float:right; padding-left: 10px; padding-bottom: 20px; clear:both"}

 <p style="clear:left">Unfortunately, he isn't cute anymore.
-So he works as a programmer by day and tries to write stuff by night.
+To make up for that, he got a BA in Sonic Art but found out he wasn't really that good at it.
+So, he decided to work in the games industry, starting off as a game tester, then becoming a programmer, and writes on the side.
 Oh, and somewhere along the way he got diagnosed with autism.</p>